-Tap inside a text box to edit it and you'll see a toolbar appear with several buttons on it.
-The "Format" button allows you to change the font, size, and color of an annotation (save them as the default settings for any new text boxes if you like).
-The "Delete" button removes the current text box, and the "Done" button completes the edit.
-You can also tap anywhere on the page outside of the text box to finish editing and dismiss the keyboard.
+Tap inside a text box to edit it and you'll see a toolbar appear either along the bottom of the screen or at the top of the virtual keyboard, if shown (iOS hides the virtual keyboard when a physical keyboard or certain page turning devices are connected).
+The "Aa" button ("format" on iOS 12 or earlier) lets you change the font, size, and color of an annotation and set the default values for new text boxes, while the trash can (or "Delete") button removes the current text box.
+When you're finished editing, tap the page outside of the text area to dismiss the keyboard.